Social Justice in Action

 Presenter: Ruby Joy White

--Participants will gain a better understanding of terminology
+- -Participants will gain a better understanding of concepts relating to White Supremacy Culture

 “Women who fought and sacrificed so much for equality and liberty and justice for all, including the Black women who are often, too often, overlooked—but so often prove they are the backbone of our Democracy.”